-It is essential that the field flattener or reducer/flattener be placed at a precise distance from the CCD sensor in your camera.
-The sensor in your camera is where the image is made.
-If the sensor is not at the correct distance from the flattener, the stars around the edge of the field will be distorted.
-So the first thing you need to know is the "backfocus" of the camera you will be using.
-The backfocus of the camera is the distance from the attachment thread on the camera to its sensor.
+IMPORTANT: It is essential that corrector optics (field flattener or reducer/flattener) be placed at a precise distance from the ccd sensor in your camera.
+The CCD sensor in your camera is where the image is made.
+If the sensor is not the correct distance from the flattener, the stars around the edge of the field will be distorted.
+The first thing you need to know is the "backfocus" of the camera you will be using.
+The backfocus of the camera is the distance from the attachment thread on the camera to its ccd chip.
 In most DSLR cameras with the necessary t-ring added, this distance is 55mm.

 Your field flattener or reducer/flattener also has a backfocus specification.
-It's backfocus is the distance from its rear of the flattener or reducer/flattener to where the field is precisely flat.
-It is important that the backfocus of your camera matches the backfocus of the flattener or reducer/flattener.
-Backfocus measurement on a field flattener is at the base of the thread, not the end of the thread.
-Since a field flattener or flattener/reducer has a male thread, you measure from the body where the thread begins, you do not include the threaded part in this measurement.
+Its backfocus is the distance from its rear of the flattener or reducer/flattener to where the field is precisely flat.
+It is important that the backfocus of your camera matches the backfocuser of the flattener or reducer/flattener.

-On CCD cameras this distance varies widely so you may need to add spacer rings and/or extension tubes.
-Also, it may be necessary to adjust spacing by a millimeter or two to obtain optimal results.
+On ccd cameras this distance varies widely so you may need to add spacer rings and/or extension tubes.
+Also, it may be necessary to adjustpacing by a millimeter or two to obtain optimal results.

-With Single Lens Reflex Cameras (DSLR's) remove the lens and replace it with a t-ring that has the same size thread as the flattener or reducer/flattener.
-The backfocus must include the t-ring that is attached to the camera in place of the camera's lens.
-When you add a t-ring to your Canon or Nikon DSLR, this distance from the t-ring to the sensor in the camera is about 55mm.
+With Single Lens Reflex Cameras (DSLR's) remove the lens and replace it with a t-ring that has the same size thread as the flattener.
+The backfocus must include the thickness of the t-ring that is attached to the camera in place of the camera's lens.
+When you add a t-ring to your Canon or Nikon DSLR, this distance from the thread on the t-ring to the ccd chip in the camera is about 55mm.
 Our flatteners may be ordered with a "55 mm backfocus."
 Use one of these if you are shooting with a DSLR.
+Attaching your DSLR camera to the telescope is easy.